Let’s Get Social!

 The team purchased a 1-barrel pilot brew house in order to start producing large quantities of home brew for competitions and sampling events.
 They used these events to spread the word about 400 North Brewing and their plan to open a craft brewery in Gwinnett county.
 After a year of planning and scouting out various locations the team was introduced to the Director of Economic Development for the City of Norcross.

 Representatives from the city asked the team to consider Norcross as a location for the brewery.
 The Economic Development team assisted in locating a building and offered guidance to navigate the ordinances and local permitting process.
 The warehouse located at 20 Skin Alley was selected as the prime spot for a small brewery footprint.
 Not only was the building located in the heart of downtown Norcross, it had an amazing mural painted on the outside.

 The mural entitled, “Tumblefield” is the cornerstone to the alley.
 The mural narrative entails that Norcross is known for its red foxes, which can be known to be playful and mischievous.
-The design combines the whimsical feel of play against a backdrop of abstractedelements that have intentionality from the artist but are open to interpretation by the viewer.
-Other design subtleties include birds that represent positive omens of change and homage to Norcross parks; circular elements that represent community; and linear elements representing train tracks.
-It was decided that the mural was going to be a prominent theme for the brewery and given the location of Downtown Norcross the name “400 North Brewing” no longer applied.
+The city asked that we keep the mural in place and given the location of Downtown Norcross the name “400 North Brewing” no longer applied.
 Several options were considered until the perfect name was chosen.
 Social Fox Brewing was then formed.